AlexSkrypnyk/shellvar/tests/phpunit/Fixtures/expected/MarkdownBlocksFormatterFunctionalTest.2.md

 ### `VARENV4`

-Comment `2` from script without a leading space that goes on<br />multiple lines.
+Comment `2` from script without a leading space that goes on<br/>multiple lines.

 Default value: `UNSET`